San Antonio Child Custody Lawyers

 Parental Rights

-In Texas, the law presumes that both parents will be ‘joint-managing conservators,’ meaning that they will share parental rights and duties.
-In most cases, the court grants these rights and duties to both parents, if in the best interests of the child.
-On the other hand, termination of parental rights in Texas is a serious issue; the parent and child no longer have a legal relationship.
-Termination of parental rights can involve one or both parents.
-When this process is voluntary, it is referred to as ‘relinquishment,’ although a court can order termination of rights involuntarily in some instances.
+In Texas, the law presumes that parents will be ‘joint-managing conservators,’ meaning they will share parental rights and duties.
+In most cases, the court grants these rights and duties to both parents if in the child’s best interests.
+On the other hand, terminating parental rights in Texas is a serious issue; the parent and child no longer have a legal relationship.

 Grandparents’ Rights